Contactless Bank cards

 For more information on co-brand bank cards, please refer to Section C. Bank Card Usage – Co-brand bank cards.

-Currently, only Mastercard, NETS and Visa bank cards with the EMVCo Contactless Indicator are accepted in public transit.
 Maestro/Cirrus branded debit cards and NETSPay are not accepted in public transit.

 You do not need to sign up for a SimplyGo account to use your contactless bank card for transit.
-You can also use your contactless bank cards or Mastercard and Visa cards added to the mobile wallet immediately* for fare payments.
+You can also use your contactless bank cards* or American Express, Mastercard and Visa cards added to the mobile wallet immediately* for fare payments.

 To enjoy added convenience of accessing your travel history and transactions anytime, anywhere, please sign up for a SimplyGo account via the SimplyGo app and register the card(s) that you wish to use for transit payment.